HexaField/three-ammo-webworker-template/readme.md

 # Three Ammo Offscreen Canvas

 A template for running ammojs and threejs in an Offscreen Canvas for greatly improved performance.
-This API automatically detects if there is no offscreen canvas option available and defaults to using the main thread.
+This template automatically detects if there is no offscreen canvas option available and defaults to using the main thread.

+This template allows you to use document and window as normal in the web worker context.
+This requires modification to some THREE modules such as [OrbitControls](https://github.com/HexaField/three-ammo-webworker-template/blob/727a0a4378486a7be925f72d1f77f09d1177cff2/src/app/OrbitControls.js#L21), If you wish to disable this, remove [these lines](https://github.com/HexaField/three-ammo-webworker-template/blob/727a0a4378486a7be925f72d1f77f09d1177cff2/src/offscreencanvas/elementProxyReceiver.js#L93).

 You can find a working demo [here](https://three-ammo-webworker-template.netlify.app/)